-William A. Stewart was born in 1826 to the farmer Joseph Stewart of Crossnacreevy, Comber, Co.
+William A. Stewart was born in 1826 to Joseph and Ann Stewart of Crossnacreevy, Comber, Co.
 Down.
-His mother may have been Ann Stewart.
 His known brothers were our great-great grandfather, Joseph Stewart of Dublin, John Stewart of Crossnacreevy and Robert Stewart.
-He also had a sister, Mary Stewart.
+He also had two known sisters, Mary Stewart and Lucinda Stewart.

 One of the most prominent farming families in this Moneyreagh area were the Huddlestons.
 In 1844 Robert Huddleston, a poet, published a volume of his works, 'A Collection of Poems and Songs on Rural Subjects.'
 Included at the end of the collection was a list of subscribers, and these include Joseph Stewart of Gransha and William A. Stewart of Crossnacreevy; William was only 18 when he subscribed to his neighbour's book.

 William A. Stewart married Margaret Burke in Downpatrick Registry Office on 27th December 1851.
 William, the son of the farmer, Joseph Stewart of Crossnacreevy, was a hosteler living at 29 Prince's Street, Belfast, while Margaret was the daughter of a labourer, John Burke, with an address at the time of her marriage in Downpatrick.
 The witnesses were William Lascelles and Agnes Crothers.

 It seems that the family of Margaret Burke had their origins in Leveroge, Drumbo, Co.
 Down, south of Lisburn, since a known cousin was Hugh Geddes Burke who originated there.